Mariveles: Barangays

-Mariveles is politically subdivided into 18 barangays.
+Mariveles is politically subdivided into 18 barangays, with two are located within the jurisdiction of Freeport Area of Bataan (FAB).
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Mariveles had a population of 149,879.
 The population density was sigfig 149,879/153.90.

 Mariveles is home to an Aeta community speaking a Sambalic language called Mariveleño.

 Economy

-The Freeport Area of Bataan (formerly known as Bataan Export Processing Zone from November 20, 1972, to June 30, 2010) is a 1691 ha industrial complex in Mariveles town that enjoys business advantages, including tax incentives, natural endowments, and leadership under Authority of the Freeport Area of Bataan (AFAB) Chairman Emmanuel Pineda.
+The Freeport Area of Bataan (formerly known as Mariveles Free Trade Zone from June 21, 1969 to November 20, 1972, and Bataan Export Processing Zone (BEPZ) and Bataan Economic Zone (BEZ) from November 20, 1972 to July 2010 under Philippine Economic Zone Authority (PEZA)) is a 1691 ha industrial complex in Mariveles town that enjoys business advantages, including tax incentives, natural endowments, and leadership under Authority of the Freeport Area of Bataan (AFAB) Chairman and Administrator Mohammed Hussein Pangandaman.
 It is the only freeport in the country with a 10.9 million cubic meter-capacity dam that delivers 14 million gallons of water every day.
 It is complemented by water treatment and sewerage treatment plants which employ a sustainable waste water solution.

 Government

+Local government

 Pursuant to the Local government in the Philippines", the political seat of the municipal government is located at the Municipal Hall.
 In the History of the Philippines (1521–1898), the Gobernadorcillo is the Chief Executive who held office in the Presidencia.
 During the American rule (1898–1946) (History of the Philippines (1898-1946)), the elected Mayor and local officials, including the appointed ones held office at the Municipal Hall.
 The legislative and executive departments perform their functions in the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, and are located in the second floor of the Town Hall and in the adjacent building.

-The Municipal Mayor as of the 2016 national and provincial elections, serving his first term in office is Ace Jello "AJ" C. Concepcion.
+The Municipal Mayor as of the 2022 national and local elections, serving his second term in office, is Ace Jello "AJ" C. Concepcion.